 Routes into Languages Cymru

-The School of Modern Languages and Cultures at Bangor University is an active partner in the Routes into Languages Cymru programme, and Rubén Chapela, a Routes into Languages Cymru part-time project officer is based in the School.
+The Modern Languages and Cultures team at Bangor University is an active partner in the Routes into Languages Cymru programme, and Rubén Chapela, a Routes into Languages Cymru part-time project officer is based in the School.
 As well as some of the activities already mentioned above, collaboration with Routes into Languages Cymru has offered Bangor SLAs the opportunity to be involved in the following activities and events:

 - Spelling Bee: The Spelling Bee is an annual, national competition which allows Year 7 pupils in schools through Wales to practise and improve their vocabulary, spelling and memory skills in another language (French, Spanish, German and Welsh second language).
 Pupils learn fifty words for the first stage of the competition and a further fifty words are added at each subsequent stage.
 In one minute pupils must correctly spell as many words as possible; the words are given in Welsh or English, and pupils must translate it into the target language, then spell it out correctly using the target language alphabet.
 A team of staff and students from the school of modern languages in Bangor University is directly involved in the North Wales Regional Final and the national Final.